rclune/src26_demo_test/docs/doc_templates/README_template.md

 <a id="prerequisites"></a>

 **Prerequisites**
-*List all system and software requirements before installation.
-These may include:*
+List all system and software requirements before installation.
+These may include:
 - Operating systems supported:
 - Hardware requirements (GPU support, minimum RAM):
 - Software requirements:
-    - *Programming language version*
+    - Programming language version
-    - *Required compilers or interpreters*
+    - Required compilers or interpreters
-    - *Package managers*
+    - Package managers
-    - *tools/libraries*
+    - Tools/libraries
-    - *You can also point to a file (e.g. requirements.txt) that lists any software dependencies.*
+    - You can also point to a file (e.g. requirements.txt) that lists any software dependencies.

 <a id="installation-methods"></a>

 **Installation Methods**
-*Include instructions for how to install.
-Different options include but are not limited to:*
+Include instructions for how to install.
+Different options include but are not limited to:
-- *pip/conda*
+- pip/conda
-- *From source through cloning repository*
+- From source through cloning repository
-- *Using docker image*
+- Using docker image
-- *Precompiled binaries*
+- Precompiled binaries

 <a id="post-installation-setup"></a>

 **Post-Installation Setup**
-*Is there anything else the user needs to do before running the software?*
+Is there anything else the user needs to do before running the software?
-- *Add PATH or set environment variables*
+- Add PATH or set environment variables
-- *Activate conda or virtual environment*
+- Activate conda or virtual environment

 ### Usage